Flinn-Brown: For Experienced Civic Leaders Aiming to Serve Arizona

 - agency executives;

-- members of boards and commissions; and
+- members of boards and commissions; or

 - policy advisors.